ZopaPublic/react-components/CONTRIBUTING.md

 A story or issue reference must be attached in the description of any pull request.

-Please help reviewers by documenting you pull request extensively with screenshots and the rationale behind it.
+Please help reviewers by documenting your pull request extensively with screenshots and the rationale behind it.

 ## Project Structure 🎒